 How will my donation help children?

-The extent of the refugee crisis has meant that Unicef is finding it increasingly difficult to meet the needs of those affected by this emergency, and urgently need your help to reach millions of children.Unicef is funded entirely by voluntary contributions.
-We receive no funding from the UN budget.
+The extent of the crisis in and around Syria has meant that Unicef is finding it increasingly difficult to reach the million of children affected by this emergency.Unicef is funded entirely by voluntary contributions, We receive no funding from the UN budget.

 For the first 12 months monthly donations made to this appeal will go to children affected by the Syrian conflict.
 After that they will go to our Children's Emergency Fund.
 In the unlikely event that the funds raised exceed Unicef's funding requirements for this appeal, your one off or monthly gift will also go to our Children's Emergency Fund, helping children caught in wars and disasters around the world.